-Forward-dated payments: A payment set up to be processed on a date in the future.
+Future dated payments: A payment set up to be processed on a date in the future.

-General Data Protection Regulations (GDPR): A Regulation by which the European Parliament, the Council and the European Commission intend to strengthen and unify data protection for individuals within the European Union (EU).
+General Data Protection Regulations (GDPR): The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a Regulation by which the European Parliament, the Council and the European Commission intend to strengthen and unify data protection for individuals within the European Union (EU).
+It was published in the Official Journal of the EU on 4 May 2016.
+It will apply from 25 May 2018.